Free to read. Sign up to save your progress and take knowledge-check quizzes.

 • Meta Muse Image is Meta's free AI image generator, built by Meta Superintelligence Labs and launched in July 2026 across the Meta AI app, Instagram, and WhatsApp.

-• It generates and edits images, builds ads and QR codes, and previews Marketplace items — but its defining issue is a feature that transforms other people's public photos into AI images, on by default and with no notification.
+• It generates and edits images, builds ads and QR codes, and previews Marketplace items — but its most-discussed feature, which transformed other people's public photos on by default with no notification, drew an immediate backlash and was removed within days.

 Save your progress & take the quiz